Slow quench dynamics in classical systems: kinetic Ising model and zero-range process: Zero-range process in mean-field geometry

-In the following subsections, we quench the system from $b(0)=0$ to $b(\tau)=b_c$ at a fixed density $\rho_c$, and study how the mass distribution behaves when the hop rates are time-dependent.
+In the following subsections, we study how the mass distribution behaves when the hop rates are time-dependent and given by (\ref{hopp}).
 For convenience, we will work with the ratio $R(m,t)\equiv P(m,t)/{\cal P}(m,t)$ of nonequilibrium to equilibrium probability distribution (instead of the difference between them).